-The default horn on your model is either a Nathan M-3H on the 1900s or the Holden K-3L on the 1400s.
-We have justified doing this because most if not all GMD-1s were so equipped while in their respective number series.
+The default horn on your model is a Leslie S-3K-R. We have justified doing this because a huge number of C30-7s had a Leslie S-3K-R horn.
 But if you don't like the sound of the one we picked, you can change the default horn by changing the value of CV163.
 We've also chosen defaults in the remaining categories because someone had to make the important decisions.
 They can all be changed by adjusting the value of their respective CVs.